JDVila/MockLesson/Variables.md

 &bull; <b>"Jose"</b> - we can see another difference, that the word <b>Jose</b> is wrapped in double-quotes.
 While char values are wrapped in single-quotes, String values are wrapped in double quotation marks;<br><br>
 &bull; <b>;</b> - and we close our statement with a ";" or semicolon.<br>
 <br>
-Okay, so you might be wondering what we mean by the word <b>class</b>.
-Well primitives aren't the only variable types that exist.
+Okay, so you might be wondering what we mean by the words <b>subclass</b> or <b>class</b>.
+Well, primitives aren't the only variable types that exist.
 There are countless others, and Java even allows you to create your own!<br>
 <br>
 We can do this by <b>defining</b> a class.
 When we define a class, we are creating a blueprint for how we want our variable to look and behave.
 We then declare a class, just like we would a primitive variable, and then instantiate an object of the class, which is a little different from primitive variable assignment.
 We will go over this in greater detail in another lesson.<br>
 <h1>Naming Conventions</h1>